 Some other indications that your drinking is symptomatic of alcohol abuse include dealing with legal problems because of your drinking or an inability to stop drinking without help.

-How Alcohol Dependency is Treating
+How Alcohol Dependency is Treated

 The Need for Alcohol Addiction Treatment